alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 * Have found (almost) all the docs!
 It was a massive unblocking to get access to things and read through them to understand the project and how I'm meant to fit in.
 * Am still finding my feet understanding what my role is within the bigger picture - but I know this will become clear with time (and once I've met with LC)
+	* EK - Good progress getting access to all docs. 🌟

 ### Notes to discuss during 1:1